Living with Tourette syndrome: Cop, reporter and accountant open up with stories of struggle

 Reporter Kelsey Christensen, for example, has been able to control her Tourette's enough to appear successfully on television – without looking like she has Tourette's.
 Off camera, she can be seen continuously blinking her eyes.

-She was only recently diagnosed.
-But the Emmy Award-winning reporter for KSTP-TV called the diagnosis "clarifying and comforting because I know why I'm doing what I'm doing."
+She was only recently diagnosed, after hearing my own story.
+And the Emmy Award-winning reporter for KSTP-TV called the diagnosis "clarifying and comforting because I know why I'm doing what I'm doing."

 She doesn't think her condition is a big deal.
 Neither do I.